Dick Whittington and His Cat: Origins in Persia and Italy

+Perhaps the next version is Italian.
+The story is "found in a German chronicle of the thirteenth century", but localized in Venice, Italy.
+Albert von Stade in his Chronicon Alberti Abbati Stadensis, writing on the events in 1175, sidetracks into a legendary tale involving two early citizens of Venice.
+The rich man about to mount on a trade expedition offers to take a consignment of merchandise from the poor man (who could only afford 2 cats), and a great profit is realized to reward the poor friend.
+Keightley, who identified the tale as a parallel Whittington's, said the legend "was apparently an old one in Italy", although nothing was certain beyond it being known in the 13th century.
+Stith Thompson also noted this version in his seminal book The Folktale, about the Whittington tale harking back to a literary version written around 1175.

-Two Italian examples can be noted.
+Two other Italian examples can be noted.
 One was told by Lorenzo Magalotti (d.
 1732), regarding a 16th-century merchant Ansaldo degli Ormanni who made his fortune selling his cat to the king of the isle of Canary (Canaria).
 Another, the Novella delle Gatte ("Tale of the she-cats") told by Piovano Arlotto (d.
 1484), was published in the collection of witticisms (Facetiae) attributed to him.

-A similar tale is "also found in a German chronicle of the thirteenth century", but the tale is localized in Venice, Italy.
-Albert von Stade in his Chronicon Alberti Abbati Stadensis, writing on the events in 1175, sidetracks into a legendary tale involving two early citizens of Venice.
-The rich man about to mount on a trade expedition offers to take a consignment of merchandise from the poor man (who could only afford 2 cats), and a great profit is realized to reward the poor friend.
-Keightley, who identified the tale as a parallel Whittington's, said the legend "was apparently an old one in Italy", although nothing was certain beyond it being known in the 13th century.